openfaas/docs/docs/deployment/kubernetes.md

 After the installation you'll receive a command to retrieve your OpenFaaS URL and password.

+Other options for installation are available with `k3sup app install openfaas --help`

 For cloud users run `kubectl get -n openfaas svc/gateway-external` and look for `EXTERNAL-IP`.
 This is your gateway address.

 #### B. Deploy with Helm (for production, most configurable)